 Athleticism has been woven into Sarah’s identity from a very young age.
 “I started dancing at age four and was going to ballet seven times a week by the time I was 10,” she said.
-By her late 30s, Sarah started noticing changes in her ability to maintain muscle mass and in her recovery time following exercise.
+By her late 30s, Sarah started noticing changes in her body.
 “You realize as you’re getting older, you change and your body just needs different things.”

 The first thing I do every morning without fail is to make a tea with fresh turmeric root, blended with ghee and cracked pepper.
 That’s also when I take my Basis.
 I take it in the morning because it’s just easier for me to remember.
 I also practice Ashtanga for about two hours every morning.

 I first heard about Basis through the medical industry.
 Someone in my circle mentioned the research on Basis and then I independently started to get curious and follow the science.